indragiek/SwiftAutoLayout/README.md

 ## SwiftAutoLayout

-SwiftAutoLayout is a tiny DSL for Autolayout (~90 LOC), intended to provide a more declarative way to express layout constraints.
+SwiftAutoLayout is a tiny DSL for Autolayout intended to provide a more declarative way to express layout constraints.
 Here's a quick example:

 ```swift
 // this: